molinadavid/teslabox/README.md

    # For paid Ngrok accounts, enter your custom domain ("you.example.com") or subdomain ("you" for you.ngrok.io)
    Environment="ADMIN_HOST="

+   # If your run other projects, like Tesla Android, change the port number to avoid conflict
+   Environment="ADMIN_PORT=80"

    Type=simple
    User=root
    ExecStart=/usr/bin/node /root/teslabox/src/index.js